 Can I Make this Recipe Ahead of Time?

-Yes, you can make this recipe ahead of time and I suggest you do.
-The pumpkin bread needs ample time to rest and firm up after baking, so it will taste amazing the next day (and for several days after that).
-Store leftover bread on your countertop for four days or in your fridge for a full week.
+You can make this recipe beforehand, and I suggest you do.
+The pumpkin bread needs ample time to rest and firm up after baking to taste amazing the next day (and for several days afterward).

 What Other Add-Ins Can I Use?

 Be sure to use a high-quality gluten-free flour blend.
-I tested it with Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend because it contains a mix of flours, starches and xanthan gum to give this pumpkin bread the just-right taste and texture.
-This recipe was adapted from Sally’s Baking Addiction, but I had to change the flour measurements to work with gluten-free flour.
+I tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend because it contains a mix of flours, starches, and xanthan gum to give this pumpkin bread the just-right taste and texture.

-Store leftover pumpkin bread in a zip top bag or sealed container on your countertop for 4 days or in your fridge for up to a week.
-It will stay moist.
+Store leftover pumpkin bread in a zip-top bag or sealed container on your countertop for four days or in your fridge for up to a week.
+It will stay moist and taste great for a long time.

 Can I Make Pumpkin Muffins Instead?